Object Oriented Programming in JAVA

 • Abstract class / methods can never be final

-Static keywords in java
+Static keyword in java

 • static keywords are initialised once for the class and are not instance specific